kaiorosa1/100-days-of-code/log.md

 ### Day 84: April 20, 2019

 **Today's Progress**:  I started working on the details of the Portfolio page.
 The next step is figure out how to add the functionalites.
 I have to work on the transitions of the page.
+I've worked on some React and Redux challenges on FCC.

 **Thoughts**: I've been getting more and more comfortable with HTML and CSS and it's funny that this used to be very hard to think or to know where to look.
 I've talked about that before.
+These challenges are very hard I don't remember the stuff I need to use or they are written in away that is very confusing.

 **Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/portfolio-rodrigo/commit/08dd5a41d28bdd91a39bc3e9a4bed9b610b73ff5